Articles

-The good news is that DevOps and Agile are, in fact, quite complementary to each other.
-Agile is at the heart of DevOps; Scrum principles, such as empiricism, transparency, inspection, and adaptation are at the center of DevOps.
+The good news is that DevOps and Agile are, in fact, totally compatible with each other.
+Agile values such as communication and continuous improvement are at the heart of DevOps, while Scrum principles play a central role in DevOps as well — like empiricism, transparency, inspection, and adaptation.

-Scrum is a framework that helps teams work together and simplifies the process of developing complex projects with changing requirements.
+Scrum is a framework that helps teams work together and simplifies the process of developing complex projects with changing requirements and boasts a number of core benefits:

 • Flexibility